gigirassy/Mirage/README.md

 Keep in mind Mirage is heavily WIP.

-Urls use the exact same format as Breezewiki.
+URLs use the exact same format as Breezewiki, and custom domains are also accounted for.

 ## How to host